chriswilson2020/bottlenecks/Readme.md

 ## System Bottleneck Analysis Script

-This repository contains a Bash script that performs a series of system analyses on a macOS to detect potential performance bottlenecks.
+This repository contains a Bash script that performs a series of system analyses on macOS to detect potential performance bottlenecks.
 The script checks various system metrics such as CPU usage, memory utilization, disk usage, network performance, and more.
 The results of the analysis are written to a file named `system_performance.txt` and also displayed in the console.

 ### What the Script Does